 Our economy’s been hit hard by COVID-19 and like thousands of others you might be feeling the impact of it.
-You might be facing redundancy, a pay cut, less work hours, increased living costs, or you might be finding it super hard to get a job.
+You might be facing redundancy, a pay cut, reduced work hours, increased living costs, or you might be finding it super hard to find a new job.
 If any of this is happening to you, it’s important to remember that it’s not your fault, you’re not alone, and it’s totally normal to feel stressed out.

-- Let’s talk about our problems and ask for help: We all know it can be hard to ask for help.
-But remember that in tough times it’s normal to feel worried, so don’t keep those worries to yourself.
+- Talk about your problems and ask for help.
+We all know it can be hard to ask for help, but remember that in tough times it’s normal to feel worried so don’t keep those worries to yourself.
 Talk to someone you can trust and ask for help whenever you need it.

-- Let’s remember who we really are: Your true value and worth isn’t determined by your job or how much money you have.
+- Remember, your true value and worth is not determined by your job or how much money you have.
 Your true value is who you are and what you mean to those close to you.

-- Let’s make a plan: A plan can boost your confidence and help you feel more in control.
+- Make a plan.
+A plan can boost your confidence and help you feel more in control.
 This plan could include where and how you’ll look for new work, making a budget, and deciding on who to talk to if things get tough.

 If you’ve lost your job, one of the main things on your mind will be finding another one.
-And while some of us might find a job quickly, for others it could take longer as there’s a lot more competition out there.
-So remember, keep at it and make sure you have someone you can talk to if you start feeling stuck or let down.
+While some of us might find a job quickly, for others it could take longer as there’s a lot more competition out there.
+Keep at it and make sure you have someone you can talk to if you start feeling stuck or let down.

-Careers NZ have some great information to help with job hunting and CV writing:
+Careers NZ has some great information to help with job hunting and CV writing.

-When money’s tight, sorting your finances and planning a budget can be pretty scary.
+When money’s tight, sorting your finances out and planning a budget can feel a bit scary.
 But making a plan and sticking to it can give you something to be in control of.